NMFO: First and foremost, why don't you tell us a little about yourself?

 AE: Because it's one of the big production hubs.
 Now that we have Netflix and NBC, it made sense to have a branch here.
 We mostly cater to the New Mexico-based shows, but we also help some of the other branches with their shows.
 That's part of our strategy to be able to cater to shows in their local market so they can keep their claims process simple when using the state film incentives.

-We are full service, which means we do both CGE and comp, and we also help with the planning, bids, breakdowns, and prep.
+We are full-service, which means we do both CGE and comp and help with the planning, bids, breakdowns, and prep.

-NMFO: You have tons of experience and a plethora of knowledge and training.
+NMFO: You have tons of experience, knowledge, and training.
 How would you explain to somebody wanting to get into visual FX?
 What are ways to get involved in the industry?

 AE: I like mentoring people, and I teach at UNM.
 As my responsibilities have increased lately, it's been harder for me.
 My class is still offered from time to time.
 So, if you're at UNM, I teach comp, but there are multiple specialties that you could do.

-If you want to do visual FX, you don't really need certifications.
+If you want to do visual FX, you don't need certifications.
 You need to be able to produce awesome output.
-Now, having said that the tools are somewhat complicated, and there are a lot of possible distractions.
-So, that's one of the tricks of being able to really focus on the skills you need to develop.
+Having said that, the tools are somewhat complicated, and there are a lot of possible distractions.
+So, that's one of the tricks of being able to focus on the skills you need to develop.
 The first stage is figuring out which specialty you want to focus on to minimize the distractions of the other things you could be studying because there's almost an unlimited number of things you could learn in this business.

-If you boil it down to the essence of what you need, you can do all the techniques essentially on your run-of-the-mill computer that you could buy at Best Buy or Costco.
-If you had a run-of-the-mill computer, it's not going to be the hottest, fastest workstation you could possibly have, but you could start doing work on it.
+If you boil it down to what you need, you can do all the techniques on your run-of-the-mill computer that you could buy at Best Buy or Costco.
+If you had a run-of-the-mill computer, it's not the hottest, fastest workstation you could possibly have, but you could start working on it.

 Then, do training using non-certificate or certificate programs where you can.
 All while practicing visual FX and film all through your training journey.
-Even while you're still in high school, if you look at some filmmakers that are successful, like Steven Spielberg, he was making movies in Super Eight when he was a child.
+Even while you're still in high school, if you look at some successful filmmakers, like Steven Spielberg, he was making movies in Super Eight when he was a child.

 There's no barrier to entry.
 Even a child today has more access to filmmaking than Steven Spielberg did with 8mm.
 8mm film is expensive.
-You can get a hand-me-down smartphone that has a better camera than a Super 8 camera ever was and start making film.
-You can even use the free or not expensive, editing app on the phone.
+You can get a hand-me-down smartphone with a better camera than a Super 8 camera and start making films.
+You can even use the free or inexpensive editing app on your phone.
 You don't need additional support.

 You can start learning the fundamentals of filmmaking before you even go to school.
 All that stuff is foundational and important to be a good visual FX person.
 You have to understand the filmmaking process on a slightly deeper level because if you can mess up the tone of a scene by how you complete a shot, you could make something that was supposed to be scary and create a sense of peril, you could make it into something that feels comedic, or not scary, just by the way you executed the visual FX shot.

 You must understand that none of the general education regarding film theory will hurt your journey toward doing visual FX.
 It will help you understand the context of the visual FX and why they're going into the film.
-Maybe you're motivated as a filmmaker to learn visual FX simply as an optimization exercise for making your own movies better.
-It is a power tool if you can execute these things yourselves as an independent filmmaker or as a student, to be able to do little visual FX in your own projects.
+Maybe you're motivated as a filmmaker to learn visual FX simply as an optimization exercise for improving your movies.
+It is a powerful tool if you can execute these things yourselves as an independent filmmaker or as a student, to be able to do little visual FX in your own projects.
 So, at the end of the day, your goal is, as a student, to be able to create a demo reel that can get you work.

 Experiment, experiment basically,